 When asked about the gaming-gambling conundrum, Jain claimed that the average ticket size on his platform is INR 30, while 80% of his users play for free.

 He added that the lack of central regulation across states was creating uncertainty for the stakeholders.
-“In the absence of a central law, some of the decisions which are taken, highlight a lack of information or full understanding.
-That creates uncertainty in the minds of operators as well as investors.”
+“In the absence of a central law, some of the decisions that are taken, highlight a lack of information or full understanding.
+This creates uncertainty in the minds of operators as well as investors.”

 When asked about whether a self-regulatory body exists for the Indian online gaming industry, Agarwal said that discussions have been held among stakeholders for creating such a body.
 “The fact that the industry is still nascent and has seen phenomenal growth in a relatively short amount of time has meant that discussions are happening and bodies are being formed.”

 “Very soon, in a couple of months or so, policies for self-regulation will be laid out.
 All of this is happening under the direction of the Internet and Mobile Association of India (IAMAI).”